Our role models

 ° Ghana circa 1676 – † December 6, 1748

-What we know about Chikaba comes from his biography, written after his death around 1752. in.
+What we know about Chikaba comes mainly from his biography, which was written after his death around 1752. in.